canonical/lxd/specs/storage-backends.md

    can safely be removed.
  - ZFS as it is today doesn't support delegating part of a pool to a container user.
 Upstream is actively working on this.
+ - ZFS doesn't support restoring from snapshots other than the latest one.
+You can however create new containers from older snapshots which makes it possible to confirm the snapshots is indeed what you want to restore before you remove the newer snapshots.